tinhnn/mybot/README.md

 # mybot
-Source base for new robot on Gazebo
+Source base for make new robot on Gazebo

 ## Install software
 ```bash